beejjorgensen/bgpython/src/bgpython_chapter_08_lists.md

 ## Objective

 * Understand whats lists are
-* Understand references versus values
+* Understand how assignments with mutable types work
 * Access individual elements and slices in a list
 * Iterate over lists with `for`
 * Use common lists built-in functions